tamsm/aws-metabase/README.md

 TODO's:
  - Move task definiton to [template file](templates/metabase.json)
- - Move the ECR image build/push to local-exec provisioner
+ - Move the ECR image build/push to circleci workflow
+ - Add terraform remote state
  - Add postgresql RDS as database backend for Metabase
  - Autoscaling Group based on container CPU utilisation so more worload/users is reflected by the number of instances